keirancc/nekohash/README.md

 ## Features

-- 🌸 **KawaiiHash**: A cute and deterministic hashing algorithm
+- 🌸 **KawaiiHash**: A cute and deterministic hashing algorithm (default 32 bytes)
 - 💢 **TsundereHash**: A tsundere-themed hash that's reliable... b-baka!
 - ⭐ **MagicalHash**: Transforms data using the power of friendship
+- 🔐 **Encryption Support**: Optional encryption/decryption of hashes
-- 🛠️ **Utility Functions**: Helpful tools for hex conversion and hash combining
+- 🛠️ **Utility Functions**: Helpful tools for hex conversion, hash combining, and key management

 ## Installation